 It is important to clearly define roles and manage a general partnership.
 To clearly define each partner’s management duties and responsibilities, it is recommended that they sign a written partnership agreement.

 You will need one or more general partners as well as one or two limited partners to form a limited partnership.
 Limited partnerships permit the raising additional capital through limited partners.
-These partners remain silent partners while the general partners retain control.
+The very definition of limited partnership means these partners remain silent partners while the general partners retain control.
 The partnership agreement outlines the general partners’ management responsibilities and duties, as well as their liability.

 A LLP must have at least two partners (owners).
 The partners sign a partnership agreement detailing the management responsibilities, liabilities, and duties for each owner upon formation.